 The construction of any structure in, over or under any navigable water of the United States (U.S.) , the excavating or dredging from or depositing of material in such waters, or the accomplishment of any other work affecting the course, location, condition, or capacity of such waters.
 The Corps regulates these activities under Section 10 of the Rivers and Harbors Act of 1899.
 See 33 CFR 322;

-The discharge of dredged or fill material into waters of the U.S. The Corps regulates these activities under Section 404 of the Clean Water Act (CWA).
+The discharge of dredged or fill material and discharges associated with excavation into waters of the U.S. The Corps regulates these activities under Section 404 of the Clean Water Act (CWA).
 See 33 CFR 323; and

 The transportation of dredged material for the purpose of disposal in the ocean.
 The Corps regulates these activities under Section 103 of the Marine Protection, Research and Sanctuaries Act.